 So Jax has missed out on a lot of his almost 'thwee' year-old son's life and it's a hard adjustment for both of them.
 Heading home to Kiptohanock to raise Brody among family and friends makes sense -- and also provides a buffer between this single dad and his toddler son.
 "As a former Green Beret, he'd always known what to do on any given mission, but Jax didn't know how to fix things with the son he barely knew." (p 7)

 Watching this big, tough guy blunder his way into his role as full-time father is shear heaven.
 It's funny and heart-tugging and sigh-worthy-sweet all on it's own but when Darcy is added to the mix -- oh-la-la -- toe-curling times are ahead!
 They have a history as friends...and were almost, maybe sorta on the verge of something more but Jax went off to boot camp and that was that.
 Sparks fly the first time they meet up and I couldn't get enough of these two (well, three if you count Brody.)
 They sent me into full romantical reader delirium!

-If you would like a chance to win a copy of Plain Missing, leave a comment below or email me at kavluvstoreadATyahooDOTca.
-If you leave your email in a comment, remember to use AT and DOT instead of @ and . in order to protect yourself from spammers.
-If you enter the draw via email, please add the title to the subject line so it's easier for me to spot your entry.
-Draw will be held and winner announced on Sunday October 1 2017.
-Offers open to International Readers.
+If you would like a chance to win a copy of Hometown Reunion by Lisa Carter, leave a comment below or email me at kavluvstoreadATyahooDOTca.
+If you add your email to a comment, remember to use AT and DOT instead of @ and . in order to protect yourself from spammers.
+If you enter the draw via email, please add the title to the subject line.
+Draw will be held and winner announced on Sunday June 17 2018.
+Offer open to International Readers.
 Good luck!